 The warranty is excellent overall.
-You get a lifetime warranty of the frame and legs, 5 years on the mat, 3 years on the elastic cords and a year on other parts.
+You get a lifetime warranty on the frame and legs, 5 years on the mat, 3 years on the elastic cords, and a year on other parts.
 Their customer support is always ready to help and contacting them is never a hassle.
 More importantly, they will replace broken parts free of charge, such as snapped cords (it happens sometimes).

 When assembled it is 41 inches wide, so please ensure you have enough room to install and place it.
 Those two extra inches come from arched legs, which are wider than the trampoline itself.

 - Total trampoline weight: 21 lbs (9.5 kg)

 - Usable jumping surface diameter: 32.5 in (2 ft.
 9 1/2 in or 2.7 foot)